tcpalmer/nina-scheduler/target-management/index.md

 * The State is Active
 * The current date is between the project Start and End dates.
 * At least one of its Targets is active/enabled.

+Note that projects will show as active/enabled but not be scheduled if the project belongs to a NINA profile that isn't currently active.